3vot/clay/readme.md

 $ 3vot setup

-Use the following setting for a demo: key: 12345 , profile: myOrg , folder: 3vot_myOrg
+Use the following setting for a demo: key: 12345 , profile: myorg , folder: 3vot_myorg

 This will create the directory structure and download all required dependencies from NPM, all dependencies and code used in 3VOT is Open Source.